cdio/caio/doc/usage.md

 There is an implementation of the [C1541](https://en.wikipedia.org/wiki/Commodore_1541) disk drive unit that access the host filesystem.
 Host directories are recursively traversed so it must be used with care.
 <br>
-Configuration options `unit8` and `unit9` are be used to associate a host directory to a floppy disk.
+Configuration options `unit8` and `unit9` can be used to associate a host directory to a floppy disk.

-`D64` disk drive images are not supported yet.
+`D64` disk drive images are not supported (yet).

 #### Examples